Mathematics 2A: Multivariable Calculus MATHS2001

 This course covers fundamental topics in multivariable calculus.
 The aim of the first part of the course is to teach students how to effectively compute partial derivatives of multivariate functions.
 This is used in the analysis of local minima and maxima of functions.
 The aim of the second part of the course is to understand the concepts div, grad and curl and learn to use the identities they satisfy to solve concrete problems.
 The third part of the course aims to teach students how to compute double and triple integrals.
 In particular, we aim to understand how to perform line and surface integrals by using appropriate change of variables.
 The final aim of the course is to understand Green's theorem and the divergence theorem and learn how to apply these theorems in concrete situations.

 Intended Learning Outcomes of Course

-■ Partial differentiation: Drawing three dimensional surfaces using cross-sections and contours; definition of a partial derivative; the chain rule for partial derivatives;
+■ Sketch three-dimensional surfaces using cross-sections and contours; apply the chain rule to partial derivatives;

-■ Green's theorem and the divergence theorem: Comparison between the fundamental theorem of calculus, Green's theorem and the divergence theorem; applications of Green's theorem to evaluating closed line integrals; applications of the divergence theorem to evaluating closed surface integrals.
+■ Apply Green's theorem to evaluating closed line integrals; apply the divergence theorem to evaluate closed surface integrals.